vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/local/share/doc/puppy/woof-CE.md

   * Boots to a lightweight desktop environment with a variety of applications
   * Supports non-persistent, fully persistent or "persistent-on-demand" sessions where the user can decide whether or not to save, and when
      * But with more efficient, fast saving that reduces writing to storage
-     * But with improved support for encryption and sandboxing for unprivileged applications
+     * But with improved support for encryption
      * But with easier and more flexible session management
   * Supports extra read-only layers (sfs_load)
      * But with flexible naming and control over the stacking order